 In 2019, the top countries of origin for immigrants in the U.S. were Mexico (24%), India (6%), China (5%), the Philippines (4.5%), and El Salvador (3%).

-In 2020, The Commonwealth Fund reported that the U.S. had the highest suicide rate among high-income countries.
-Also, the U.S. healthcare system far outspends that of any other country but attains worse healthcare outcomes.
+In 2020, the Commonwealth Fund reported that the U.S. had the highest suicide rate among high-income countries.
+The U.S. healthcare system also far outspends that of any other country.

-In 2020, the United States restaurant industry was projected at $899 billion in sales and employed more than 15 million people.
+In 2020, the United States restaurant industry was projected at $899 billion in sales.

-In January 2021, the country's polarization was violently reflected in the Capitol attack, when a mob of insurrectionists entered the U.S. Capitol.
+In January 2021, the country's polarization was violently reflected in the Capitol attack, when a mob of insurrectionists entered the U.S. Capitol and sought to prevent the peaceful transfer of power in an attempted self-coup d'état.

 In 2020–2021, the U.S. spent an average of $18,614 per year per public elementary and secondary school student.